Allison Christians: Foreign Account Tax Compliance Act

 Christians has been a vocal opponent to the United States' Foreign Account Tax Compliance Act (FATCA), speaking out against it in multiple academic and news articles, conferences, and at the Canadian Parliament's Standing Committee on Finance.

 The United States Congress enacted FATCA to curb tax avoidance by US persons by requiring that any bank around the world that holds an account of a US person report the financial information relating to that bank account to the Internal Revenue Service, among other things.
 One of her biggest criticisms is that she believes the U.S. Treasury lacks the power to make intergovernmental agreements (IGAs) that are crucial to the functioning of FATCA.
 The IGAs, now signed with over 150 countries, state that the foreign country will mandate that its banks comply with FATCA.
 Instead, she argues, the power to make such agreements (what she calls "treaties") only lies within the US Congress.

 Additionally, she argues that FATCA traps many individuals who were not aware that they are U.S. citizens in the first place, or those who are simply not aware that they are subject to the United States' citizenship-based taxation regime, thanks in large part to birthright citizenship.
 The United States' citizenship-based tax system is one of only two in the world.
 It requires that U.S. citizens and permanent residents to file tax returns with the IRS every year, regardless of their physical location of residence.
 The other country that does this is Eritrea, but it has been widely criticized in the United Nations by many countries, including the United States.

 Supporter of windfall profits tax

 In October 2020, Christians commented favourably on Jagmeet Singh's proposal to tax windfall profits of Canadian corporations in light of the astronomical deficits created by the Canadian response to the COVID-19 pandemic.
-In an article designed to create sympathy for new Finance Minister Chrystia Freeland she said: "It's not a punishment of [corporate] success.
+Christians explained: "It's not a punishment of [corporate] success.
 Rather, it's an acknowledgement that the brokenness of the market has created a windfall for them...
 And if the government takes some of that, especially now to pay for things that we now really are struggling to pay for, for example, health care, then that's good over all for the economy."

+The Tiny Tax Band

+Christians co-founded the Tiny Tax Band, a tax law-themed cover band, in April 2023.
+Originally supported by a grant from the Fonds de recherche du Québec's Programme Dialogue, which aims to make scholarly research accessible to the general public, the band has garnered over 100,000 views on social media and over 250,000 streams on Spotify.

+Selected publications

+Christian's publications include over 40 articles and 6 book volumes.
+Books, a selection: